 Short-term Care: ER Visits

-This datapoint is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-Staying out of the emergency room is one way to measure patient care during rehabilitation.
+This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is typically a correlation between having fewer emergency room visits and the quality of care.

 Short-term Care: Facilitates Functional Improvement